 Six-year time limit waiver consideration

 A time limit waiver will be considered for those math and science courses completed greater than six years prior to the time of application.
 Time waivers are considered for those applicants who, at the time of application, can demonstrate how their current employment allows them to use the content of the course for which the waiver is being requested.
 Applicants must contact the program director and request a course waiver consideration by addressing the following in their request:

 - the name, course number, institution, name of the course(s) to be waived, semester/year course was taken

 - a detailed explanation of how, in their current employment, the content of the course is being applied.
 Specific employment duties must be referenced as they relate to the principles and objectives of the course.

 Applicants must have a minimum of eight hours of shadow experience in a surgical lab/gross room setting.
 The eight hours do not need to be consecutive, in the same lab setting, or with the same individual.
 Shadowing forms for each shadowing experience must be provided.

-Applicants must observe a minimum of one forensic autopsy, or observe a forensic autopsy for a minimum of 5 hours.
+Applicants must observe a minimum of one forensic autopsy, or observe a forensic autopsy for a minimum of five hours.
 The shadow experience does not need to be an "in-the-room" type of experience.
 A "behind the glass" or observation/viewing room experience is acceptable.
 Shadowing forms for each shadowing experience must be provided.

 It is the applicants' responsibility to secure all shadowing experiences.
 More information on how to secure these experiences are detailed during the information meeting.
-All shadowing taken within 2 years prior to application will be considered as long as the shadowing form indicates the dates/times.
+All shadowing taken within two years prior to application will be considered as long as the shadowing form indicates the dates/times.